 In this section, we highlight the key consequences of Brexit for dispute resolution in England.

-The benefits of using English law to govern international commercial transactions should generally remain unchanged by Brexit.
+The benefits of using English law to govern international commercial transactions remains unchanged by Brexit.

-The attraction of using English courts to resolve international disputes should also generally be unaltered by Brexit.
+The attraction of using English courts to resolve international disputes is also generally unaltered by Brexit.

 Choice of law

-Currently there is no need to change standard choice of law clauses in commercial contracts, as these will be broadly unaffected by Brexit.
+There is no need to change standard choice of law clauses in commercial contracts, as these are broadly unaffected by Brexit.

 Jurisdiction and enforcement

-Once the transition period comes to an end, English court judgments may become less readily enforceable in EU member states than is currently the case.
+Now that the transition period has ended, some English court judgments may be less readily enforceable in EU member states than was previously the case.
 This will only be a factor for a party if obtaining a judgment that is enforceable throughout the EU is important.
 If it is, then there are various options, including giving non-exclusive jurisdiction to the English courts, choosing another acceptable EU court, or agreeing to arbitration.

 Parallel proceedings and anti-suit injunctions

-Once the transition period comes to an end, there may no longer be a bar on parallel proceedings, although in that situation the English courts will be free to issue anti-suit injunctions.
+Now that the transition period has ended, there is no longer a bar on parallel proceedings, although in that situation the English courts are now free to issue anti-suit injunctions.

-Once the transition period comes to an end, it may be more difficult to serve English legal proceedings on EU counterparties.
+Now that the transition period has ended, it may be more difficult to serve English legal proceedings on EU counterparties.
 Therefore in transactions with such counterparties (and more generally) a contractual agent for service of process clause is strongly recommended.

 To cater for potential uncertainties (for DR clauses and more generally) be sure to include robust severance provisions in contracts.